 Your hamster never comes trotting into the living room, dragging his blanket behind him and clutching his sippee cup like it's the last source of potable water on earth so he can curl up in the couch next to you and watch "puh-buh" (football).

-Pets don't (or at least shouldn't) bring on an existential crisis brought on by the jarring collision of your past decisions and future hopes, but that's what children are.
+Pets don't (or at least shouldn't) cause an existential crisis brought on by the jarring collision of your past decisions and future hopes, but that's what children are.
 They're a walking, talking, reminder of every stupid decision you ever made, because you're terrified they're going to do the same thing.

 They're both the eternal enemies of your future aspirations and the best versions of them.